Ink remover poisoning

 - Breathing support, including a tube through the mouth into the lungs, and a breathing machine (ventilator)

 - Endoscopy -- camera down the throat to see burns in the esophagus and the stomach

 - Fluids through a vein (by IV)

 - Immediate kidney dialysis

 - Medicine (antidote) to reverse the effect of the poison

 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

-Methanol is the most dangerous and poisonous ingredient.
+Methanol is the most dangerous and poisonous substance that can be an ingredient in ink remover.
 It often causes permanent blindness.

 Kruse JA.
 Ethanol, methanol, and ethylene glycol.
 In: Vincent JL, Abraham E, Moore FA, Kochanek PM, Fink MP, eds.
 Textbook of Critical Care.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 171.